s1lvester/shinyLabView/docs/write_along.md

 ================
 Markus Bockhacker

-(assorted write-along during programming)

 What?
 =====

-This is a Shiny web app to visualize lab results from csv input data.
-This is a study-project from "Beuth University of Apllied Sciences (<https://www.beuth-hochschule.de>)
+-   This is a Shiny web app to visualize lab results from csv input data.
+-   This is a study-project from "Beuth University of Apllied Sciences (<https://www.beuth-hochschule.de>)
+-   This file is an assorted write-along during programming.

+Students involved in the project:

+-   Semra Kocack
+-   Christopher Secker
-Students: \* Semra Kocack \* Christopher Secker \* Markus Bockhacker
+-   Markus Bockhacker

 Currently this project has no licence - this will change in the future.